SaadRada/Dev-Roadmap/VueJs 2/README.md

 ## Directives

 - **v-text**
-  Updates the element’s textContent.
-If you need to update the part of textContent, you should use {{ Mustache }} interpolations.
   ```
   <span v-text="msg"></span>
   <!-- same as -->
   <span>{{msg}}</span>
   ```
 - **v-html**
-  Updates the element’s innerHTML.
-Note that the contents are inserted as plain HTML - they will not be compiled as Vue templates.
-If you find yourself trying to compose templates using v-html, try to rethink the solution by using components instead.
   ```
   <div v-html="html"></div> // Big Text with h1 element style
   ```
 - **v-for**
-  Render the element or template block multiple times based on the source data.
-The directive’s value must use the special syntax alias in expression to provide an alias for the current element being iterated on:
   ```
   <ul v-for="skill in skills">
   <li>{{ skill }} </li>